paultopia/gobbledygook/content/pages/syllabus.md

 Read: [Distributions]({filename}../Lessons/distributions.ipynb), [The Normal Distribtion]({filename}../Lessons/normal_clt.ipynb), and [Hypothesis Testing]({filename}../Lessons/hypothesis-testing-intro.md).

-Also read these two excellent blog posts by a Google data scientist: [Statistics for People in a Hurry](https://towardsdatascience.com/statistics-for-people-in-a-hurry-a9613c0ed0b) and [Never Start With a Hypothesis](https://towardsdatascience.com/hypothesis-testing-decoded-for-movers-and-shakers-bfc2bc34da41).
+Also read [A Concrete Introduction to Probability using Python](https://nbviewer.jupyter.org/url/norvig.com/ipython/Probability.ipynb) by Google's director of research, and these two excellent blog posts by a Google data scientist: [Statistics for People in a Hurry](https://towardsdatascience.com/statistics-for-people-in-a-hurry-a9613c0ed0b) and [Never Start With a Hypothesis](https://towardsdatascience.com/hypothesis-testing-decoded-for-movers-and-shakers-bfc2bc34da41).

 Problem set 2 due.